ayyash/ShutBackup/README.md

 # Shut
 An unabtrusive UI framework

-Documentation is work in progress
+Documentation is work in progress.
+Find here <a href="http://vinepaper.com/">Shut Framework</a>

-<a href="http://vinepaper.com/shutv2/elements/behaviors">Shut Framework</a>
+<p>The idea of this framework, is to sepearte UI behavior from business behavior whenever possible. </p>